Trading Strategy

 Trading is a mental game.
 The mind is a beautiful thing, and given a runway of endless data, it can wreak some serious havoc.

-"Confirmation bias is the tendency to search for, interpret, prefer, and recall information in a way that confirms one's beliefs or hypotheses while giving disproportionately less attention to information that contradicts it."
+Confirmation bias definition via Wikipedia: "Confirmation bias is the tendency to search for, interpret, favor, and recall information in a way that confirms or supports one's prior beliefs or values."

 Technical Indicators Stock Charts with a Question Mark

-Several quotes from market masters on trading psychology,
+Several quotes from market masters on trading psychology:

 "The truth is that trading, both successful and unsuccessful, is more about psychology than tactics." - Jack Schwager